7 - 23 April 2022, The NewBridge Project: Project Space, Newcastle upon Tyne.

-Matt Pickering is based in Newcastle upon Tyne.
+Matt Denham is based in Newcastle upon Tyne.
 From the line between perception and reality understood by persons living with Alzheimer's disease, to experiences of transitional spaces in institutional and domestic settings, his research led practice explores the in between spaces – physical, virtual and psychological – that mediate our lived experiences.

 Working across video, installation and photography, his work unfolds in minimalist surreal environments, constructed from basic construction materials, domestic items and strategically placed panels.
 His hypothetical narratives examine the complex intersections of autobiographical memory, account, fact and fiction.
 Characters start off as trustworthy, but as their subjective mediation of events unfolds, this fine, changeable line unravels in front of the outsider over time, while the characters remain oblivious.